Nyl000/NCL.js/README.md

 # NCL.js
 NylCanvasLibrary (NCL) is a lightweight toolbox to make canvas animations

+## Features
+* Use requestAnimationFrame API when possible, if not, a setInterval.
+* Provide helpers and function chaining to draw with canvas
+* Plugin architecture
+* Mouse and touch events handled in plugins
+* ...
+Well, there's probably more, but the doc is coming.
+Please be patient and look up the code until the doc release :)

 ## Getting started

 **1) Create a "plugin" function**